-- The Aptitude to learn about the concept of random variables and their properties - > Evaluation of various Sampling Distributions - > Statistical analysis for making decisions and choosing actions. - The Capability to infer the meaningful conclusions to the given data using statistical methods like Point Estimation
+- The Aptitude to learn about the concept of random variables and their properties - Evaluation of various Sampling Distributions - > Statistical analysis for making decisions and choosing actions. - The Capability to infer the meaningful conclusions to the given data using statistical methods like Point Estimation

-Course Outcomes: At the end of the course students will be able to CO1 Apply discrete and continuous probability distributions to various problems arising in Engineering applications.
+CO1 Apply discrete and continuous probability distributions to various problems arising in Engineering applications.
 CO2 Perform Test of Hypothesis for a population parameter for single sample.
 CO3 Perform Test of Hypothesis for population parameters for multiple samples.
 CO4 Interpret the results of correlation, regression and one way ANOVA for the given data.